-In December 2013, the Company issued and sold \$600.0 (RUR 19,719 at the exchange rate as of sale date) in aggregate principal amount of 1.125% convertible senior notes due December 15, 2018 at par.
-The Company also granted to the initial purchasers a right to purchase up to an additional \$90.0 (RUR 2,981 at the exchange rate as of sale date) in aggregate principal amount of notes solely to cover over-allotments.
+In December 2013, the Company issued and sold \$600.0 (RUB 19,719 at the exchange rate as of sale date) in aggregate principal amount of 1.125% convertible senior notes due December 15, 2018 at par.
+The Company also granted to the initial purchasers a right to purchase up to an additional \$90.0 (RUB 2,981 at the exchange rate as of sale date) in aggregate principal amount of notes solely to cover over-allotments.
 In January 2014, the Company issued and sold an additional \$90.0 in aggregate principal amount of 1.125% convertible senior notes due December 15, 2018 (together, the "Notes") at par.
 Interest at an annual rate of 1.125% is payable semi-annually on June 15 and December 15 of each year, beginning on June 15, 2014.
 The Notes are convertible into cash, Class A shares of the Company or a combination of cash and Class A shares, at the Company's election, under circumstances described below, based on an initial conversion rate of 19.44 Class A shares per \$1,000 principal amount of Notes (which represents an initial conversion price of approximately \$51.45 per share), subject to adjustment on the occurrence of fundamental change as defined in the agreement.
-The Notes are convertible, at the option of the holder, prior to June 15, 2018, if i) the last reported sale price of the Class A shares for at least 20 trading days (whether or not consecutive) during a period of 30 consecutive trading days is greater than or equal to 130% of the conversion price on each applicable trading day; ii) during a 5 business day period after any 10 consecutive trading day period in which the trading price per \$1,000 principal amount of notes for each trading day of the measurement period was less than 98% of the product of the last reported sale price of our Class A shares and the conversion rate on each such trading day; iii) upon the occurrence of specified corporate events.
-On or after June 15, 2018, the Notes can be converted at the option of the holder regardless of the foregoing circumstances at any time until the close of
+The Notes are convertible, at the option of the holder, prior to June 15, 2018, if i) the last reported sale price of the Class A shares for at least 20 trading days (whether or not consecutive) during a period of 30 consecutive trading days is greater than or equal to 130% of the conversion price on each applicable trading day; ii) during a 5 business day period after any 10 consecutive trading day period in which the trading price per \$1,000 principal amount of notes for each trading day of the measurement period was less than 98% of the product of the last reported sale price of the Company's Class A shares and the conversion rate on each such trading day; iii) upon the occurrence of specified corporate events.
+On or after June 15, 2018, the Notes can be converted at the option of the holder regardless of the foregoing circumstances at any time until the close of business on the business day immediately preceding the maturity date of the Notes.
+The Company will not have the right to redeem the Notes prior to maturity, except in connection with certain changes in tax laws.
+As of December 31, 2015, none of the conditions allowing the conversion of the Notes had been met.